Credit: @throughkelseyslens on Instagram

 Thanksgiving is also a tradition that can be traced to a feast in Plymouth in the early 17th century.
 Take this weekend to get back to your roots by delving into New York State history.
 Whether you prefer fine art, rustic crafts, science, or live history reenactments, there is a New York museum and/or historic site for just about everyone.
 Draw up your own path of heritage exploration using our Path Through History site.

 Credit: @luminocityfestival on Instagram

 Once the Thanksgiving Day leftovers are safely stowed away in the fridge, get into the spirit of the winter holiday season by visiting a dazzling light show.
-Drive through the glowing groovy wonderland of Peace, Love, and Lights at Bethel Woods Center for the Arts, see a Gold Coast mansion be transformed into a Shimmering Solstice at Old Westbury Gardens, stroll along the enchanting LightScape at the Brooklyn Botanic Garden, and other see other spectacular displays including LuminoCity Festival (pictured) all across New York State.
+Drive through the glowing groovy wonderland of Peace, Love, and Lights at Bethel Woods Center for the Arts, stroll along the enchanting LightScape at the Brooklyn Botanic Garden, and see other spectacular displays including LuminoCity Festival (pictured) all across New York State.